J1939 Explained - A Simple Intro [2024]

 Suspect Parameter Number (SPN)

-The J1939 SPN serves as the identifier for the CAN signals (parameters) contained in the databytes.
+The J1939 SPN serves as the identifier for the CAN signals (parameters) contained in the data payload.
 SPNs are grouped by PGNs and can be described in terms of their bit start position, bit length, scale, offset and unit - information required to extract and scale the SPN data to physical values.

 Assume you have recorded a raw J1939 frame as below: